-There’s one design dilemma that continues to elude many.
-Mixing patterns.
-Using more than one pattern in a room can seem intimidating to those who are unfamiliar with it, but it can be easy to do once you know the tricks.
+There’s one design dilemma that continues to elude many—mixing patterns.
+Using more than one pattern in a room seems intimidating but it can be easy to do once you know the tricks.
 It all comes down to coordinating and complementing patterns in a space.

 When decorating with patterns, first determine what kind of look you want your room to have.
-Florals will give your room a feminine vibe while animal prints will give it a glamorous and eclectic feel.
-Think about the overall look and what kinds of patterns will work with it.
+For example, florals give a room a feminine vibe while animal prints give it a glamorous or eclectic feel.
+Second, think about what types of patterns will fit into your room's theme.